amiroooamiran/Django-AmiranQuiz/README.md

 > in this project I Creating The Quiz application  With Django, JavaScript(jQury) and html|css
 > if You Wand To Run This Project in your PC Do the steps ( Comands For Windows ) .

-##☝🏼the First : Created the Virtual EnvironMent For Python
+##the First : Created the Virtual EnvironMent For Python
 ```
     Virtualenv Venv
 ```

-##✌🏼the second : Install The Django Pakages
+##the second : Install The Django Pakages
 ```
     pip install requirments.txt
 ```